matfin/slider/README.md

 	- Chrome (Desktop and Android)
 	- Opera

-- The following browsers are not supported
+- The following browsers are not fully supported so you may encounter issies with them.
-	- Internet explorer 10
+	- Internet Explorer 10
 	- Default Android Browser
-	- Opera Mini

 ## Troubleshooting
 If you spot any issues, please add them to the issue tracker of this repository with the following information: